joinpursuit/Pursuit-Core-Web/react/react_events/README.md

 # Introduction

 In the previous lesson, we saw how to create a static web page using React components and props.
 In this lesson, we will start to review the strategy that React uses to handle changing data, user input, and visual updates.
-For nearly anything that requires information to update on the page, we use the `state` property.
+For nearly any task that requires information to update on the page, we use the `state` property.

 React has a few ways of storing, handling, and using information.
 Of course, as a JavaScript framework, it has access to variables.
 However, updating a variable in React won't change what the user sees.
 The page won't re-render to reflect that updated information.